Vehicle Air Conditioning Condenser Supply

 Vehicle Air Conditioning Condenser Leaks

-Both refrigerant and refrigerant lubricant may be lost if a vehicle air conditioning condenser leaks leading to eventual failure of the air conditioning system.
+Both refrigerant and refrigerant lubricant may be lost due to vehicle air conditioning condenser leakage leading to operational failure of the vehicle air conditioning system.

 Vehicle Air Conditioning Condenser Leak Detection

-Physical damage to the aircon condenser may indicate areas where a leak is suspect also any presence of damp oily residue from where refrigerant oil has escaped.
+A visual inspection for physical damage to the aircon condenser may indicate areas where a leak is suspect.
+Presence of damp oily residue may appear where refrigerant oil has escaped.

 condenser leak